-Gmail API updates and how SDKs can ensure compliance
+Google Updates API Kits and how SDKs can hold them accountable

 As we move nearer the middle of this year, sales teams will be ramping up their need for real-time communications.
 This is where the G Suite developer steps to plate.
 With the new Gmail API updates of 2019, your DevOps team is equipping for the bigger picture of business management in the Cloud.
 To play by the rules, you’ll have to submit security audits for all new apps.
 Do it right, and save yourself money and time.